SyntheticJudah/midifreak/README.md

 # MIDIFreak: software MIDI-filter for MicroFreak.

-MIDIFreak is a small cross-platform utility that filters the MIDI-clock messages transmitted by the Arturia MicroFreak in arpeggiator and sequencer modes.
+MIDIFreak is a small cross-platform tool that filters the MIDI-clock messages transmitted by the Arturia MicroFreak in arpeggiator and sequencer modes.
 It seems to you've probably also been demotivated by MicroFreak's MIDI-clock behavior when using it with DAW.
 It's time to fix it.

 You can read more about this issue on the Arturia forum:<br />
 https://forum.arturia.com/index.php?topic=101089.0<br />